 The Netherlands comes into full bloom in the spring and there’s no better place to enjoy it than at Keukenhof.
-This world-famous flower garden where 7 million bulbs are planted over its 79 acres, is full of hyacinths, daffodils, orchids and the country’s signature flower, tulips.
-The garden is open from mid-March until early May and will welcome nearly 1 million visitors during that time.
-If you are one of the million, here are a few tips for visiting Keukenhof, and the surrounding tulip fields.
+This world-famous flower garden where 7 million bulbs are planted over its 79 acres, is full of hyacinths, daffodils, orchids, and the country’s signature flower, tulips.
+The garden is open from mid-March until early May and will welcome hundreds of thousands of visitors during that time.
+If you are among that number, here are a few tips for visiting Keukenhof, and the surrounding tulip fields.

 This page contains affiliate links.
 If you click on one and/or make a purchase, I get a small percentage of the sale.